pqabelian/abelian-community-website/docs/guide/qday-whitepaper.md

 Moreover, Polygon\'s ZK Rollups are built for high interoperability, enabling smooth integration with diverse blockchain ecosystems.
 This adaptability is essential for QDay, as it seeks to deliver a scalable and flexible Layer 2 solution capable of evolving alongside the blockchain industry\'s changing demands.

 Polygon\'s ZK Rollups are built for high interoperability, enabling smooth integration with diverse blockchain ecosystems.
 This adaptability is essential for QDay, as it seeks to deliver a scalable and flexible Layer 2 solution capable of evolving alongside the blockchain industry\'s changing demands.

+A distinctive feature of QDay's implementation is its use of Abelian, a blockchain akin to Bitcoin, as the Layer 1 foundation for its ZK Rollups.
+This approach diverges from the conventional use of EVM-compatible chains as the Layer 1 base.
+As a result, substantial modifications to the standard Polygon ZK Rollups framework are required to ensure compatibility with Abelian's architecture.

 Abelian, like Bitcoin, employs a distinct consensus mechanism and transaction model compared to EVM-compatible chains.
 While EVM-compatible chains rely on an account-based model, Abelian operates on a UTXO (Unspent Transaction Output) model.
 This fundamental difference requires reengineering the ZK Rollups\' data structures and proof generation mechanisms to align with the UTXO model.